 It's important to have someone to talk to, especially if you're struggling to cope.
 You could:

 Not all of these options may feel right for you.
 Or you might feel like you have nobody to share your feelings with.
 If you are feeling isolated or alone, our pages on coping with loneliness offer more information.

 "Try to find someone you can be honest with about your feelings, without judgement."

 If you take too much on, you may feel as if you never achieve anything.
 Try to get a clear idea about what you can do.
 By accepting the things that you can't change or do alone, you may feel more able to cope.
 You could try identifying and writing down:

 "Respite is possible – and necessary.
 You can't give your all as a carer – you just can't.
 You have to save a bit of yourself just for you."

-Try and take a break, especially if you are worried about your own mental health.
-You may not be able to take a break every time you need one but it's important to have some time that's yours.
+Try and take a break, especially if you're worried about your own mental health.
+You may not be able to take a break whenever you need one, but it's important to have some time that's yours.

-"I have come up with my own saying, which is "you have to make your own normal".
+"I have come up with my own saying, which is 'you have to make your own normal'.
 Your life changes so much as a carer and you have to make a new life for yourself.
 You do not want to feel excluded from life, so you make your own normal."

-This information was published in March 2017.
-We will revise it in 2020.
+This information was published in May 2021.
+We will revise it in 2024.